 |Vasovagal symptoms (pale and/or sweaty) ||1.7 (1.1-2.7) ||0.63 (0.39-1.0) |

 Acceptable reference standards are clinical event monitors, intermittent event recorders, implantable loop recorders, in-hospital telemetry, 12-lead electrocardiographic monitoring during symptoms, or electrophysiological study.
 Event monitors pair the patient's report of palpitations with an ambulatory recording of the rhythm.
-An important consideration for additional testing is ...
+An important consideration for additional ...